krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/3-Aggregate-data-for-analysis.md

 | **LEFT** | Returns all records from the left/first table and only records from the right/second table that match |
 | **RIGHT** | Returns all records from the right/second table and only records from the left/first table that match |
 | **OUTER** | Returns all records from the left/first table and all records from the right/second table |

 ---

+## Activity: Queries for JOINs

+The purpose of this activity if to practice writing queries that join multiple tables and using aliasing to make queries more readable.
+My analysis of the activity **Queries for JOINs** can be viewed [here]().

+---